UoS-COM1001/com1001-2024-25-spr/README.md

 Lecture and practical content for this module is front-loaded in weeks 1&ndash;5 so that you have all the knowledge and expertise that you need to complete development and testing of the team project in the remainder of the semester.

-**TODO - Donghwan to complete details of supervisor meetings if required **
+**TODO – Donghwan to complete details of supervisor meetings if required**

 | Week | Lecture Content | Practical Session | Supervisor Meeting | Deadline |
 |-:|-|-|-|-|